Yasna81/LIHC_protein_modeling-/README.md

 Figure 2

 Using STRINGdb high-confidence interactions (combined_score > 900) and GO semantic similarity, we labeled 519 pairs as interacting (go_sim > 0.6) and 859 as non-interacting (go_sim < 0.4).
-The logistic regression model trained on co-expression (Pearson) and STRING combined scores achieved an AUC of 0.77 on the test set (Figure B), with a sensitivity of 0.82, specificity of 0.6, and accuracy of 0.72.
-The top predicted novel interaction was RPL38 and RPL18, with a predicted probability of 0.82 and a combined score of 999.
+The logistic regression model trained on co-expression (Pearson) and STRING combined scores achieved an AUC of 0.77 on the test set (Figure 3), with a sensitivity of 0.82, specificity of 0.6, and accuracy of 0.72.
+The top predicted novel interaction was RPL38 with RPL18, with a predicted probability of 0.82 and a combined score of 999.

 <img width="555" height="320" alt="ROC curve" src="https://github.com/user-attachments/assets/81ded011-1a83-48c1-8321-745118aa7a24" />